This annual list of the best in-home senior care franchises was revised and updated on February 10, 2021.

 The company also pays particular attention to “transition care” when a person is returning home after time away in a hospital, rehab center, or nursing home because those transitions often don’t go well without the proper support in making the transition.

-Founded in Bloomfield Hills, Michigan in 1996 and franchising since 2001, the number of locations has expanded in recent years from 152 in 2010 to the current total of 213, none of which are company-owned and 10 of which are located outside the US.
+Founded in Bloomfield Hills, Michigan in 1996 and franchising since 2001, the number of locations has expanded in recent years from 152 in 2010 to the current total of 206 (up from the previously reported total of 203), of which none are company-owned and seven are located outside the US.

 Griswold Home Care helps seniors remain independent in their homes, as well as anyone who is disabled, bedridden or wheelchair-bound, living alone, recovering from hospitalization or nursing home stays, or who have special needs.
 Respite care to give family member caregivers a break is another focus.